AI-and-Materials-Simulations-Laboratory/RosetteCV/README.md

 The Original Dataset folder contains the images and labels of the original 32 images that were utilized in model development.
 This folder contains the raw data prior to any data processing/augmentation.

 The Detection folder contains the following:
 1. RosetteAugmentedData: This folder contains the preprocessed and augmented dataset used in detection model training and evaluation.
-The README within this folder goes into more detail about the dataset including information like dataset split, preprocessing techniques, and augmentation techniques.
+The README within this folder goes into more detail about the dataset, including information like dataset split, preprocessing techniques, and augmentation techniques.
 2. Yolov8Detection: This folder contains the Yolov8 detection model evaluation and testing results.
 The folder also contains results from training in the "yolov8m_v8_25e_rosetteAugmented" subfolder.
 Within this folder are also the finalized trained model weights for Yolov8.
 3. Yolov9Detection: This folder contains the Yolov9 detection model evaluation and testing results.
 The folder also contains results from training in the "yolov9c_v9_25e_rosetteAugmented" subfolder.
 Within this folder are also the finalized trained model weights for Yolov9.
 4. detection.ipynb: This notebook contains the training, evaluation, and testing code for the Yolov8 and Yolov9 Detection Models.